Browsed by

 John 5:44 – “You accept glory that comes from one another but do not seek the glory that comes from the only God” (NIV).
 Jesus clearly says that all real honor comes from “the only God”.
 Jesus calls himself “the Son of God” and “the Son of Man” (John 5:25,27), and refers to his “Father” as “God” (John 5:26,42,44).

 John 5:45“Do not think that I will accuse you before the Father.
-Your accuser is Moses . . . ” (NIV) – Thus, Jesus here clearly shows us the distinct personalities between he and his Father, by referring to make accusations before his Father.
+Your accuser is Moses . . . ” (NIV) – Thus, Jesus here clearly shows us the distinctive personalities between he and his Father, by referring to his making accusations before his Father.

 John 6:11“Jesus then took the loaves, gave thanks . . . ” (NIV)–Jesus gave thanks to God – He did not pray to himself.
 Trinitarians often pray to Jesus, but prayers should be directed to his Father (Matthew 6:9).